Custom Logging (DIY)

 Step 3: Write to Intermediate Storage

-You must now write the JSON formatted Log Event to an Intermediate Storage.
-The Nodinite Pickup Service fetches Log Events from many intermediate storages.
-Consume the Log Events from any of these that fit your purpose.
+Write the JSON formatted Log Event to an intermediate storage.
+The Nodinite Pickup Service fetches Log Events from many storage types.
+Choose the one that fits your needs.

 Step 4: Install Nodinite Pickup Service

-Next, if you have not already installed the Nodinite Pickup Service, then, now is the time.
+If you have not already done so, install the Nodinite Pickup Service.

 Step 5: Configure Nodinite Pickup Service

-Next, you must Configure the Nodinite Pickup Service.
+Configure the Nodinite Pickup Service for your environment.

 Step 6: Monitor the Intermediate Storage

-Use the table in Step 3 for additional information.
+See the table in Step 3 for more details.

 Step 7: Create Log Views